 Leases with an initial contractual term in excess of 12 months are accounted for as either an operating or finance lease based on certain criteria.
-Under the new lease standard effective as of the first quarter of fiscal 2020, leases the Company previously referred to as "capital leases" are now referred to as "finance leases."
-In connection with the adoption of the new lease standard, the Company elected to apply the group of practical expedients which allows the Company to carry forward its identification of existing contracts that are or contain leases, its historical lease classification and its initial direct costs for existing leases.
-The Company has also elected to recognize leases with an initial term of 12 months or less on a straight-line basis without recognizing a right-of-use ("ROU") asset or operating lease liability.
+The Company has elected to recognize leases with an initial term of 12 months or less on a straight-line basis without recognizing a right-of-use ("ROU") asset or operating lease liability.